CBD: A Powerful Mood Booster and EveryDay Aches and Pains Reliever

 Research is showing that CBD benefits a number of aspects of health.
 These are the main ones:

-Cannabinoids could help alleviate anxiety by binding to certain regions of the brain, such as the emotional control center called the amygdala.
-In one study, people with a social anxiety disorder were given 600 mg of CBD for anxiety (or a placebo) before a public-speaking test.
-Those who took the CBD experienced significantly reduced anxiety.[*] Other research shows improvements in sleep, as well as having an antidepressant effect on the brain.[*][*]
+Cannabinoids produce a calming reaction by binding to certain regions of the brain, such as the emotional control center called the amygdala.
+In one study, people with social anxiety issues were given 600 mg of CBD for anxiety (or a placebo) before a public-speaking test.
+Those who took the CBD experienced significantly reduced anxiety.[*] Other research shows improvements in sleep, as well as having a calming effect on the brain.[*][*]

 Appetite and Weight Management

-When you normalize the levels of endocannabinoids, it can help normalize appetite (which can be a problem for people experiencing extreme stress or appetite-changing conditions such as cancer).[*] Recent studies have shown that CBD can influence weight by interacting with CB1 and CB2 receptors in lymphoid tissue and even the brain.
+When you normalize the levels of endocannabinoids, it can help normalize appetite (which can be a problem for people experiencing extreme stress or appetite-changing conditions).[*] Recent studies have shown that CBD can influence weight by interacting with CB1 and CB2 receptors in lymphoid tissue and even the brain.
 These receptors are thought to have a connection to our body’s metabolism and food intake.[*] In addition, animal studies have shown that CBD can decrease body weight and even slow down hunger.[*][*]

 CBD oil may be able to help improve sleep quality because of the way it helps the endocannabinoid system regulate itself.
-The thinking is that because it helps regulate stress, anxiety, and pain, the effect on sleep is significant—as it helps calm the nervous system to improve its ability to help you get quality sleep.[*] In one study in people with insomnia, CBD improved sleep time and decreased the number of times that people were woken or disturbed during the night.[*]
+The thinking is that because it helps regulate both mental and physical stress, the effect on sleep is significant—as it helps calm the nervous system to improve its ability to help you get quality sleep.[*] In one study in people with sleep issues, CBD improved sleep time and decreased the number of times that people were woken or disturbed during the night.[*]

 The Best Dosage for CBD